Skip to contents

 uncertainty

 logical.
 Should the uncertainty in palaeogeographic reconstructions be returned?
 If set to TRUE (default), the palaeolatitudinal range and maximum geographic distance (in km) between output palaeocoordinates are calculated.
-This argument is only relevant if more than one plate rotation model is specified in model.
+This argument is only relevant if more than one Global Plate Model is specified in model.

 round